text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 ## <a id="causality"/></a> Questions about causal relations

 Causal questions target causal relations between two events.
-This is in fact between text-based and world-knowledge-based questions, because the Turkers wrote both of them:
+This is in fact between text-based and world-knowledge-based questions, because the Turkers wrote both of them (although we asked specifically for the text-based questions):

 * the correct answer (and sometimes the causal relation) are spelled out in the text: